JAPANESE POLITICAL SYSTEM

 If the two houses disagree on matters of the budget, treaties, or designation of the Prime Minister, the House of Representatives can insist on its decision.
 In all other decisions (such as the passage of a Bill), the House of Representatives can override a vote of the House of Councillors only by a two-thirds majority of members present.

 Traditionally the Japanese political system has been dominated by one party in a manner unknown in the democracies of Europe and North America.
 That party is the conservative Liberal Democratic Party (LDP).
-Since its founding in 1955, it has been in power at all times, except for a short-lived coalition government formed from opposition parties for 11 months in 1993 and for a more recent three-year period August 2009-December 2012.
-In the election of December 2012, it stormed back to power with 294 seats in the House of Representatives.
-It was re-elected in 2014, again in 2017, and most recently in 2021 - this time with 259 seats.
-The LDP is led by Fumio Kishida.
+Since its founding in 1955, it has been in power at all times, except short spells in 1993-1996 and 2009-2012.
+In the General Election of 27 October 2024, it won 191 seats, making it the largest party but failing to secure an overall majority

 Public funding of political parties was introduced in 1994.

 Turnout in elections is low, especially among young voters.
-In the last general election, turnout was 56%.
+In the last general election, turnout was only 54%.

 Historically the dominance of the Liberal Democratic Party in Japan's political system has profoundly shaped the nature of politics in this country compared to other democracies.
 Since there was effectively no scope for changing the party in power, the conflicts - frequently very bitter - have been more within the LDP rather than between political parties.
 As a result, an elaborate and all-pervasive system of factions operates in the LDP.
 This effects both houses of the Diet, but the House of Representatives more than the House of Councillors.